sparkstudiosalem/members_ui/README.md

 ## Features

-* JS frontent that connects directly to the members_api backend
+* JS front-end that connects directly to the members_api backend
 * all of create-react-app features
 * react-router
 * redux